Alexi Lalas: College

 Lalas attended Rutgers University, where after trying out and playing some spring matches and an indoor tournament in 1988, he played on the men's soccer team from 1988 to 1991.
 During his four seasons at Rutgers with the Scarlet Knights he reached the NCAA Final Four in 1989 and the National Championship Game in 1990.

 Lalas was named a third-team All-American in 1989 and 1990.
 In 1991, he gained first-team All-American recognition and was selected for both the Hermann Trophy and the Missouri Athletic Club Player of the Year award.
 As he did in high school, Lalas also played hockey in college, leading the team in scoring in 1989.

 Lalas left Rutgers in 1991 to focus on the U.S. national team despite being interested in finishing his degree.
 He resumed his education in 2013, when Rutgers began offering enough online classes to fulfill what Lalas required to graduate.
 Lalas took 12 classes and 36 credits over 10 months to finish what he jokingly called "a 26-year plan", earning a bachelor's degree in English with a minor in music in May 2014.

 After college and the 1992 Summer Olympics, Lalas trained with former Arsenal player Bob McNab in California.
 This led to a trial with Arsenal during the winter of 1992.
-It was quickly determined that Lalas did not have the quality for a first team spot.
-As a result, Lalas only had a few training sessions with the Reserve team before being cut shortly after his arrival in North London.
-Lalas then returned home in Detroit and spent a month reluctant about his future in soccer before coach Bora Milutinovic invited him for the United States tryouts in Mission Viejo, California.
+It was quickly determined that Lalas did not have the quality for a first-team spot.
+As a result, Lalas only had a few training sessions with the reserve team before being cut shortly after his arrival in North London.
+Lalas then returned home to Detroit and spent a month reluctant about his future in soccer before coach Bora Milutinovic invited him for the United States tryouts in Mission Viejo, California.

 Padova

 After the 1994 FIFA World Cup, Lalas signed with Italian Serie A club Padova.
 While Lalas anchored the team's defense and scored three goals off set pieces (including against A.C.
 Milan and Internazionale), Padova finished the 1994–95 season 14th in the table.
-Only after winning a relegation play off on June 10, 1995, did the team ensure its survival in the top ranks for the next season.
+Only after winning a relegation play-off on June 10, 1995, did the team ensure its survival in the top ranks for the next season.
 On June 25, 1995, Major League Soccer (MLS) signed Lalas to play for one of the new league's teams.
 While MLS had intended to begin playing in 1995, it had run into difficulties and so delayed the first season until 1996.
 In order to allow Lalas to maintain his match fitness, MLS loaned him back to Padova for the 1995–96 season.
 Lalas last played for Padova in a home game against Lazio on February 25, 1996.